Spring Field Ornithology—Northeast

 Conservation success stories presented by one of the world’s foremost seabird restoration experts—your instructor, Dr. Steve Kress.

-Learn the common duck species as well as a variety of other waterfowl you can expect to encounter in the Northeast.
+Learn the common duck species as well as a variety of other waterfowl you can expect to encounter in the East.

 Explore how the practice of eBirding can help you with your birding and transform our collective understanding of bird movements—from guest eBirder Ian Davies.